xcporter/ymir/readme.md

 ```
 The number in the angle brackets tells us how many items are on the parameter stack.

-To pop the top element from the stack and print to screen as a number, use `.` (dot)
+To pop the top element from the stack and display as a number, use `.` (dot)

-Now that we know that 1, 2, and 3 are on the stack, we can print each item.
+Now that we know that 1, 2, and 3 are on the stack, we can return each item.

 ## Formatting Results